• Skip to primary navigation

 **This chicken cranberry walnut salad is pretty saucy with ¼ cup of yogurt + mayo, which is great for it being served over greens.
 If you plan on making this into a sandwich/wrap just add 1 tablespoon yogurt instead of ⅛ cup.**

-While the chicken is cooking, grab a medium mixing bowl to prepare your yogurt/mayo sauce in.
-Start by adding ⅛ c plain Greek yogurt, ⅛ c mayonnaise, ½ teaspoon dijon mustard, and ¼ teaspoon salt & ¼ teaspoon pepper to the mixing bowl.
-Mix dressing ingredients together using a small spatula or small whisk.
-Taste it and add additional mustard, salt/pepper if desired.
-Set aside.
+While the chicken is cooking, prepare your yogurt/mayo sauce in a medium bowl.
+Start by adding plain Greek yogurt, mayonnaise, dijon mustard, and salt & pepper to the mixing bowl.

 chopped cooked chicken on a white cutting board